Not the Marriage Plot: On Men Reading Novels in the 21st Century

 I recently received an email telling me that someone “liked” a comment/post I made to a Substack last June.
 One wonderful thing about writing when you’re in your last quarter is that you often forget about some of the stuff you wrote–both on the fly and even stories and passages in novels you’ve been working (for far too long).
 The forgetting allows at times happy surprise and even pride.

-Indeed, I’m quite happy, surprised, and feel pride in what I wrote below.
+Indeed, I’m quite happy, surprised, and even cant’ help feeling a little pride in what I wrote below.
 If you go back in my website here, you’ll find numerous references to this issue over the past decade and a half.

 Continue reading